BBBase-EHeresy/PPPub/docs/scenarios/matched_play_guide.md

 [![](../media/matched_play_guide/image27.jpeg)![](../media/matched_play_guide/image28.jpeg)

-[SCENARIO 9 — CAPTURE AND CONTROL]
+[SCENARIO 9 â€” CAPTURE AND CONTROL]

 [*By holding key strategic points, both armies believe they can control the field of battle and use these tactically important locations to